pre63/pbn/content/spotnews24.com/articles/bcs-role-in-canadas-energy-corridor-global-implica.md

 Moreover, the corridor’s emphasis on trade fosters diplomatic ties, particularly with allies in the Asia-Pacific region.
 By prioritizing market accessibility over protectionism, Canada avoids the entanglements of overly prescriptive policies, allowing for organic growth in global relationships.
 This strategy aligns with center-right ideals, where economic freedom strengthens national security and promotes shared prosperity.

 ![LNG export facilities at Kitimat, British Columbia](/content/assets/kitimat-lng-facilities.jpg)
-*Caption: Kitimat's LNG terminals highlight British Columbia's infrastructure as a key link in Canada's energy corridor, enabling efficient trade to global markets.*
+*Kitimat's LNG terminals highlight British Columbia's infrastructure as a key link in Canada's energy corridor, enabling efficient trade to global markets.*

 ## Looking Forward: An Optimistic Vision for Canada’s Energy Future